Lazlo Bane: All the Time in the World, side projects and Back Sides

-In the late 1990s Lazlo Bane began work on the follow up to 11 Transistor but eventually had to continue without the assistance from a major recording label since the band was dropped from Almo after it was bought by Universal Music Group in early 2000.
-Chad Fischer also self established the recording studio Lookout Sound, where the work on the Lazlo Bane's second album continued.
+In the late 1990s, Lazlo Bane began work on the follow-up to 11 Transistor but eventually had to continue without assistance from a major recording label since the band was dropped from Almo after it was bought by Universal Music Group in early 2000.
+Chad Fischer also self-established the recording studio Lookout Sound, where the work on the Lazlo Bane's second album continued.

 The first new release by the band was the song "Superman" which appeared on the soundtrack album to The Tao of Steve in 2000.
 It soon became the band's most recognizable song because of its use in the hit TV comedy series Scrubs.
 Series star Zach Braff, who has selective input on songs chosen for the show's soundtrack, was immediately struck by the song, and wanted to use it as the recurring theme song.
 The band initially was reluctant and declined Braff's request.
 After a short while, they changed their minds, and Braff and Fischer worked out an arrangement.

 The band's second album, All the Time in the World, finally came out in September 2002 as a self-release.
 The album expanded the arrangements with additional instruments and effects — such as violin, saxophone, and piano — in comparison to their debut album.

-Around the same time Lazlo Bane members started various additional projects.
+Around the same time, Lazlo Bane members started various additional projects.
 Tim Bright found techno-rock band Samsara, Chris Link joined hard rock supergroup Give, Chicken joined George Clinton led Drugs, while Chad Fischer moved to production and film scoring.

 Lazlo Bane still stayed together as a band and continued releases with a new composition "Sleepless In Brooklyn", that was featured in 2005 film Little Manhattan for which Chad Fischer composed the score as well as several original songs by himself.
 However, the soundtrack for the film haven't been commercially released and the song "Sleepless In Brooklyn" remains unavailable.
 Another song from the film, "Map Of My Heart", written and performed solely by Chad Fischer, would be later played live by the band.

 Back Sides followed in 2006 and featured tracks that at some point were considered for inclusion in All the Time In the World, but had been dropped and later refined.
-Back Sides represent the paradigm shift in music marketing as it is a "virtual album", available primarily through online sales outlets instead of traditional, physical retailers.
+Back Sides represents the paradigm shift in music marketing as it is a "virtual album", available primarily through online sales outlets instead of traditional, physical retailers.